I remember one time my mom and her sister got in a terrible fight and I spent most of the night sitting in a dark bathroom with my mom.

 This will forever be known as that Thanksgiving when we ate with a stranger and RF tried to give us a heart attack.

 Dinner was done and followed shortly thereafter by pie.
 And a Britney Spears concert on DVD.
-Because that is was our RF's style.
+Because that

 The night went on and finally after five excruciatingly awkward hours, "Sarah" left.